Please find here a brief overview of how „Tracking in Caves“ developed from the initial idea in 2008 to the conference in May 2017.

 future project orientation

-Several papers have been finished and published, and applications for the continuation were submitted; among them an application for an international conference of Prehistoric Human Tracks.
-The VolkswagenStiftung finally accepted the proposal and accordingly in 2017 this conference can take place in the Neanderthal Museum and at the University of Cologne.
-Other project proposals aim at research that runs over up to three years, perpetuating earlier investigations on tracks and also opening new fields of research.
+Several papers have been finished and published, and applications for the continuation have been accepted.
+These projects aim at research that runs over up to three years, perpetuating earlier investigations on tracks and also opening new fields of research.
 All of these are endeavours to combine conventional archaeological knowledge and methods with indigenous knowledge and methods.